 In 2009, Heater helped guide a Florida secondary that ranked first in the SEC, the first time since 1988, and second in the nation in pass defense, allowing just 152.8 yards per game.
 Four opponents failed to crack the 100-yard mark in passing offense against the Gators and six completed fewer than 50 percent of their pass attempts.
 Heater helped turn around a defensive secondary that was one of the nation's worst in 2007 to rank among the best in 2008.

-Heater worked alongside former Florida coach Urban Meyer at four different Division I programs.
+Heater worked alongside Meyer at four different major college programs.
 In 1986, Heater coached the secondary at Ohio State when Meyer was a graduate assistant.
 They coached together again at Colorado State from 1991-92, where Heater was the defensive coordinator and inside linebackers coach and Meyer as the receivers coach.
 Heater was also a member of the Utah coaching staff in 2004, when the Utes went 12-0.

 Heater was born Oct.
-10, 1952 in Weston, W.Va., and raised in Tiffin, Ohio, Heater received his bachelor's degree in education from Michigan in 1975.
-A three-year letter winner at running back, Heater earned second-team All-Big Ten honors as a junior and was named honorable mention as a senior.
-Finishing his playing career as UM's fifth-leading rusher all-time with 1,981 yards on 406 carries (a 4.9-yard per carry average), he received the school's Fielding Yost Award in 1975 for the most outstanding academic and athletic performance by a senior.
+10, 1952 in Weston, W.Va.
+He grew up in Tiffin, Ohio, and received his bachelor's degree in education from Michigan in 1975.
+A three-year letter winner at running back, Heater earned All-Big Ten second team honors as a junior and was named honorable mention as a senior.
+Finishing his playing career as UM's No. 5 career rusher, with 1,981 yards on 406 carries (4.9-yard average), and he won the school's Fielding Yost Award for the most outstanding academic and athletic performance by a senior (1975).

-During his tenure at Michigan, the Wolverines went 41-3-1 and won outright or shared the Big Ten title every season.
+During his three varsity seasons at Michigan, the Wolverines went 30-2-1 and won outright Big Ten championships or shared the league title every season.

 Heater was drafted by the New Orleans Saints in the 10th round with the 241st overall selection in the 1975 NFL Draft.

-Heater is married to the former Deborah Dariano.
-The couple has three children: Emily, Andy, and Adam, and a granddaughter, Grace.
-Emily is married to former Herd assistant coach Sean Cronin and the couple has two daughters, Caitlin and Grace, and a son, Joseph.
+Heater and his wife, Deborah, have three children: Emily, Andy, and Adam.
+Emily is married to Herd defensive ends coach Sean Cronin and the couple has two daughters, Caitlin and Grace, and a son, Joseph.
 Andy was a defensive tackle at Washington in 2005 and is now an Airborne Army Ranger.
 He and his wife, Lauren, have two daughters, Sloan and Quinn.
 Adam also played tight end at UCLA.